Monday 7 October 2019

 'My Friend, the Polish Girl' - Dir.
 Ewa Banaszkiewicz, Mateusz Dymek, UK, 2018, 94 mins.

 Cast.
 Aneta Piotrowska, Danusia Samal, Gareth Lawrence.

-After a full house preview during KINOTEKA 2019 and following widespread acclaim and significant awards buzz from the festival circuit (Edinburgh Film Festival Best British Feature Film nominee 2018; Grand Prix at Koszalin Film Festival/Polish BIFAs, 2019), the film will be released in the UK on Friday 19th July in selected cinemas nationwide.
+After a full house preview during KINOTEKA 2019 and following widespread acclaim and significant awards buzz from the festival circuit (Edinburgh Film Festival Best British Feature Film nominee 2018; Grand Prix at Koszalin Film Festival/Polish BIFAs, 2019), the film is now available digitally via major VOD providers.

 My Friend the Polish Girl watches as a contrived documentary told through the eyes (and lens) of amateur filmmaker Katie (Emma Friedman-Cohen): an American rich kid following unemployed Polish actress, Alicja (Aneta Piotrowska).
 Intended as a serious portrayal of Alicja’s partner’s supposed cancer, the film gradually starts to reveal the darker sides of the two female protagonists.
 Set in a post-Brexit-vote London, Katie’s colonising, disruptive presence in Alicja’s life mirrors the treatment of migrants in the UK: welcomed, used then discarded.
 A raw, sexual, and visually brash drama exploring the abusive power and control over someone’s intimacy.